fxamacker/cbor/README.md

 * Decoder uses case-insensitive field name match when decoding to structs.
 * Both encoder and decoder correctly handles nil slice, map, pointer, and interface values.

-Coming soon: support for CBOR tags (major type 6) and new encoding option to shrink floats.
+Coming soon: support for CBOR tags (major type 6).
 After that, options for handling duplicate map keys.

 ## Standards
 This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) with minor [limitations](#limitations).

+Encoder has options that can be combined to provide different encoding modes.

-Encoder has 3 modes:
+Encoder has 3 options for sorting:

 * default: no sorting, so it's the fastest mode.
 * Canonical: [(RFC 7049 Section 3.9)](https://tools.ietf.org/html/rfc7049#section-3.9) uses length-first map key ordering.
 * CTAP2Canonical: [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form) uses bytewise lexicographic order for sorting keys.

-CTAP2 Canonical CBOR encoding is used by [CTAP](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html) and [WebAuthn](https://www.w3.org/TR/webauthn/) in [FIDO2](https://fidoalliance.org/fido2/) framework.
+Encoder has 4 options for encoding float-point data:

+* default: no conversion, so it's the fastest mode.
+* ShortestFloat16: uses float16 as the shortest form that preserves value.
+* ShortestFloat32: uses float32 as the shortest form that preserves value.
+* ShortestFloat64: uses float64 as the shortest form (this can needlessly increase size of CBOR encoded data).

-All three encoding modes in this library use smallest form of CBOR integer that preserves data.
-New encoding mode(s) will be added to do the same for floating point numbers in [milestone v2.0](https://github.com/fxamacker/cbor/milestone/3).
+For integer data types in Go, the encoder always uses the smallest form of CBOR integer that preserves data.

 Decoder checks for all required well-formedness errors described in the latest RFC 7049bis, including all "subkinds" of syntax errors and too little data.